Writing great job adverts is of paramount importance if you want to attract the best candidates.

 A brief company outline

+Great job adverts should also provide any potential candidates with information about the company for interviews and cultural fit.
 What industry space does the company occupy, and what do they do?
 Provide appealing details that will attract and entice.
 Are they “industry leaders”, or a “transformative start-up”?
 Pick your language carefully and try to relate the company journey to your role.

 What do you require of your candidate going forward?
 Many Job Boards have an “Apply Now” option, but it will never hurt to provide an email address and telephone number on which the candidate can get hold of you personally.
 By doing so, you will invite contact and initiate a personal touchpoint for the candidate.
-It seems obvious, but asking for a current, updated CV is wise and if your client has asked for a short paragraph about why a candidate would be suitable for the role, it is a good idea to ask for it at this stage.
+It seems obvious, but asking for a current, updated CV is wise.
+If your client has asked for a short paragraph about why a candidate would be suitable for the role, it is a good idea to ask for it at this stage.

 So now you have structured a job board advert worthy of a Pulitzer Prize, how do you make sure that its brilliance is not lost?
 How do you optimise your advert and ensure you don’t miss out on the 73% of candidates who start with a blank Google search bar?